CosmoLike/cocoa/README.md

         $ conda activate cocoa

-**Step :three:**: Install `git-lfs` when loading the Conda cocoa environment for the first time..
+**Step :three:**: Install `git-lfs` when loading the Conda cocoa environment for the first time.

         $(cocoa) git-lfs install

 **Users can now proceed** to the section [Installation of Cobaya base code](#cobaya_base_code).

-:books: *Additional Notes for experts and developers* :books:

-- For those working on projects that utilize machine-learning-based emulators, the Appendix [Setting-up conda environment for Machine Learning emulators](#ml_emulators) provides additional commands for installing the necessary packages.

-- We provide a docker image named `whovian-cocoa` that facilitates cocoa installation on Windows and MacOS.
-For further instructions, refer to the Appendix [whovian-cocoa docker container](#appendix_jupyter_whovian).

-- We assume here the user has previously installed either [Minicoda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/products/individual), so conda environments can be created.
-If this is not the case, refer to the Appendix [Miniconda Installation](#overview_miniconda) for further instructions.

-- The conda installation method should be the chosen installation method in the overwhelming majority of cases.
-In the rare cases the user cannot work with conda, refer to the Appendix [Installation of Cocoa's required packages via Cocoa's internal cache](#required_packages_cache) as it contains instructions for a much slower but conda-independent installation method.

 ## Installation of Cobaya base code <a name="cobaya_base_code"></a>

 **Step :one:**: Activate the conda cocoa environment.

-        $ conda activate cocoapy38
+        $ conda activate cocoa

 **Step :two:**: Clone the repository.